Updated January 2020

 Enforcing Garden Leave Through the Courts?

-When an employee seeks to leave employment immediately without notice or by giving a reduced period of notice in breach of the contract of employment, the employer, who wishes to enforce a garden leave clause, should refuse to accept the termination and hold the employee to the obligation to give notice and then suspend him for the duration of that notice period.
+When an employee seeks to leave employment immediately without notice or by giving a reduced period of notice in breach of the contract of employment, the employer, who wishes to enforce a garden leave clause, should refuse to accept the termination and hold the employee to the obligation to give notice and then suspend him on garden leave for the duration of that notice period.

 As with a restrictive covenant, a court will only grant a garden leave injunction if the employer can demonstrate the existence of a legitimate business interest that requires protection.